EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

 Hi!
 I'm Ethan.
 I love solving hard problems and building software.
 Currently, I am working at Capital One in their 18-month rotational program as a Software Engineer and studying for a Master's in Computer Science at Georgia Tech.

 ## Brief History
-In June 2023, I graduated from Vanderbilt University summa cum laude a B.S. in Computer Science.
+In June 2023, I graduated from Vanderbilt University summa cum laude with a B.S. in Computer Science.
 During my undergraduate studies, I worked extensively as a student researcher, publishing two first-author papers in machine learning and presenting at conferences.
 I also interned at Capital One as a Software Engineer.

 ## Skills
 * Languages: Python, C / C++, Java (Learning)